Instant Pot Chicken Adobo

 Instructions

-- Combine the vinegar, soy sauce, water, sugar, coarsely ground black pepper, and cayenne pepper, and add the mixture to the pot.
+- Combine the sauce ingredients.
+Combine the vinegar, soy sauce, water, sugar, coarsely ground black pepper, and cayenne pepper, and add the mixture to the pot.
 Cook for 1 to 2 minutes, scraping up any browned bits.
 Add the chicken back to the pot.

-Credit: Diana Rattray - Top the chicken with the onions, garlic, and bay leaves.
+- Add the aromatics. and pressure cook Top the chicken with the onions, garlic, and bay leaves.
 Lock the lid in place.
 Set the Instant Pot to Pressure Cook (Manual) on High for 10 minutes.
 When the time is up, perform a quick pressure release.

-Credit: Diana Rattray - Carefully remove the lid and cancel the pressure cook function.
+- Simmer to reduce.
+Carefully remove the lid, then cancel the pressure-cook function.
 Set the Instant Pot back to sauté mode and simmer for about 15 minutes, or until the sauce has reduced and slightly thickened.
 Remove the bay leaves.

-Credit: Diana Rattray - Serve the chicken over rice with a garnish of green onions.
+- Serve.
+Serve the chicken over rice with a garnish of green onions.
 Enjoy!

 Notes